Skill development is a necessity for every professional in the digital era.

 The plethora of online courses and certifications available in the digital era can confuse even the most sorted of individuals.

-It is quite hard to determine which ones are worth paying for, which ones do employers recognize, which skill set will strengthen your portfolio and which ones will not.
+It is quite hard to determine which ones are worth paying for, which ones employers recognize, which skill set will strengthen your portfolio, and which ones will not.

 What Are LinkedIn Certifications?

-LinkedIn is one of the most widely recognized professional platform connecting job seekers and job providers.
+The LinkedIn account and Linkedin Learning courses recognized the professional online learning platforms connecting job seekers and job providers to achieve their career certificates.
 Even if you haven’t heard of their learning courses, you probably have a professional profile on the forum.

 The platform ventured into the world of academics through a sister platform LinkedIn Learning.

-There you can get access to various professional courses that can help you develop expertise in different fields.
-No matter what your occupation is, you can find a course on LinkedIn Learning (see also ‘Is LinkedIn Learning Worth It?
-Honest Review 2022‘) (see also ‘Is LinkedIn Learning Worth It?
-Honest Review 2022‘).
+There you can get access to Linkedin Learning and various professional courses that can help you develop expertise in different fields.
+No matter what your occupation is, you can find a course on LinkedIn Learning (see also ‘Is LinkedIn Learning Worth It?‘).

 How Do You Get LinkedIn Certifications?